 Visual Filters

-Visual Filters can be used to hide or dim parts of the diagram so that other parts can be emphasized.
+Visual Filters can be used to hide or gray-out parts of the diagram so that other parts can be emphasized.
 This is particularly useful when presenting a Business Process diagram to a team in a meeting or demonstration.
 Context Filtering is easy to set up and will emphasize the currently selected diagram element and its directly connected elements.

 Learn More: Visual Filters

 Reviews

-Enterprise Architect has a flexible review facility called a Team Library, which allows any type of review to be conducted including: inspections, formal and informal walk-throughs, single issue reviews, desk checks and pass-arounds.
-One of the powerful aspects of the Team Library facility is that it is right in the model, and elements - such as the work product being reviewed or related artifacts - can be attached to the review and reviewers and others can open them from the review window.
+Enterprise Architect has a flexible review facility called a Model Library, which allows any type of review to be conducted, including inspections, formal and informal walk-throughs, single issue reviews, desk checks and pass-arounds.
+A convenient aspect of the Model Library facility is that it is right in the model, and elements - such as the work product being reviewed or related artifacts - can be attached to the review and reviewers and others can open them from the review window.
 Any amount of text can be added in a document editor, allowing reviews to be described and published.

-Team Library
+Model Library

-The Team Library facility is a powerful tool for assisting with a review.
-Creating and recording a Team Library document directly in the model is useful as it allows a reviewer to include links that reference parts of the repository, such as Requirements or Components.
-There is a

-word processor document available that can be used to describe aspects of the review, and a template can be used to define the structure of the document.
+The Model Library facility is a useful tool for assisting with a review.
+Creating and recording a Model Library document directly in the model is useful as it allows a reviewer to include links that reference parts of the repository, such as Requirements or Components.
+There is a word processor document available that can be used to describe aspects of the review, and a template can be used to define the structure of the document.
 Any number of categories can be set up for the reviews, and topics and documents can be added to these to form a hierarchy.
 Resources such as XML files and Images can be added under the Category, Topic or Document.
 Model Links allow elements and diagrams to be dragged and dropped from the Browser window, creating links to these elements from the review.

-Learn More: Team Library
+Learn More: Model Library

 Calendar

 The Calendar provides a way to record and present important temporal information, such as events and meetings, in calendar format.
 Reviews can be entered into the Calendar and set up as recurring if needed.
 Event subtypes can be configured to add 'Review' as a Meeting Type.

 Learn More: Calendar

 Model Mail

 Model Mail can be used to notify and remind people of a Review and to notify them after the review about outcomes and decisions and required actions.
 Links to model elements and diagrams, matrices, team reviews and a variety of other items can be added.

 Learn More: Model Mail

 Risk Analysis and Management

-Enterprise Architect supports the modeling of risks at the project or the element level.
-A project manager or senior analyst will typically define risks at the project level, whereas a business analyst, while they might assist with project risks, would typically record risks at the level of requirements and modular units of the system such as components.
+Enterprise Architect supports modeling risks at the project or the element level.
+A Project Manager or Senior Analyst will typically define risks at the project level, whereas a Business Analyst - while they might assist with project risks - would typically record risks at the level of Requirements and modular units of the system such as Components.